|

 I am considering another form of making a statement in scientific collaboration with Russian

-adding a sentence condemning the war in acknowledgements, such as:
+scientists: adding a sentence condemning the war in acknowledgements, such as:

 The authors would like to express their sorrow and regret about what happens in Ukraine.
 The authors stand